behnazkhoshnood/Nonogram-puzzle/README.md

     - To open my project in the browser I used this code: `python3 -m http.server`

 ### Content
-- All the content is writen by myself.
+- All the content is written by myself.

 ### Media
 - The photos used in this site were obtained from google.map API